Lesson 2 of 13 · ⏱ 45 min · ✓ Free

 tail -n 20 pipeline.log # last 20 lines of a log file

-tail -f pipeline.log # live view — updates as the file grows
+tail -f pipeline.log # live view — prints new lines as they appear

 💡